This article is listed as Argument 5 in the Index of Articles of this series.

 Be aware that if we choose to blind ourselves, we not only come under addiction to our own physical desires but lock ourselves into the addictive desires of others, our desires blindly tempting each other.
 For as depicted in the diagram, we exist in pairs with Name in and between us.
 Choosing blindness sometimes makes it impossible to change and choose agapé—until the cycles of time permit it.

 Choosing vision and thus our desire for Name, however, locks us into each other’s agapé in the light of Word’s singularity.
-Here, we can consciously permeate each other in the light of Name’s agapé through the oneness of our mind and suneidesis, the mind of our heart.
+Here, we can consciously permeate each other in the light of Name’s agapé through the oneness of our mind and suneidesis working in the mind of our heart.

 Choose wisely, my fellow names of light.
 You can enjoy the physical beauty, pleasures and desire in this world better when they are kept in perspective within the spiritual beauty, pleasures and desire in the Now of Word of your world suneidesis.
 Keeping them in perspective of the principle this way allows us to develop as we move to the spiritual light of Name’s agapé.